MohamedFola/LeetCode-Problems/README.md

 # LeetCode-Problems
-This repo contains Solutions for Problems form LeetCode site using C programming language
+This repo contains Solutions for Problems form LeetCode site using different programming languages